 Our life together hasn’t always been easy, but it has been most definitely worth it.

-When people ask, how many children we have, and I tell them three, they are usually pretty shocked.
+When people ask how many children we have, and I tell them three, they are usually pretty shocked.
 They always reply with, “You look so young, though!
 I can’t believe you guys have a teenager.”

-When people ask us what’s our secret, we have both replied with, “The secret to a healthy marriage is laughter” You have to laugh, and not take everything so seriously.
+When people ask us what’s our secret to a lasting marriage, we have both replied with, “The secret to a healthy marriage is laughter” “You can’t take everything so seriously.”